The Unbearable Weight of Massive Talent: Development

 Cage plays a fictionalised version of himself who he said bore little resemblance to his real offscreen personality.
 He originally turned down the role "three or four times" but changed his mind after writer-director Tom Gormican wrote him a personal letter.
 On November 15, 2019, Lionsgate acquired the production rights.
 In August 2020, Pedro Pascal entered negotiations to star.
 In September 2020, Sharon Horgan and Tiffany Haddish joined the cast, and Lily Sheen was added in October.
 In November 2020, Neil Patrick Harris joined the cast.

-The movie bears similarities to My Favorite Year, and Harris paraphrases Peter O'Toole's character from that movie when he reminds Cage that he's not an actor, he's a movie star.
+The movie bears similarities to My Favorite Year, and Harris paraphrases Peter O'Toole's character from that movie when he reminds Cage that he is not an actor, he is a movie star.

 The movie's title alludes to the novel (later made into a film) The Unbearable Lightness of Being, and possibly to the memoir A Heartbreaking Work of Staggering Genius.